 - Recognize the importance of timing, but don’t wait for the “perfect moment.”

-- A really good poker player will only play about 20 percent of the hands she is dealt.
+- A really good poker player will only play about 20 percent of the hands they’re dealt.
 In the same way, you should be poised to act but patient enough to choose your moment.
 Don’t try to bluff a player on a winning streak or ask for a raise when your company is in a financial downturn.
 But if you have a good read on the situation and the odds look reasonable, then it’s time to act.